Back to Blog

 concierge medicine

-Emergency Medical Care for Aging Parents: Why Concierge Medicine Is the Safety Net
+Emergency Care for Aging Parents: A Local Safety Net

 When your aging parent has a medical emergency in South Florida and you're 1,500 miles away, the traditional system handles it badly.
 Here's what actually happens in my practice during and after a crisis: direct ER coordination, family updates, medication reconciliation, and recovery management.

-Emergency Medical Care for Aging Parents: Why Concierge Medicine Is the Safety Net
+Emergency Care for Aging Parents: A Local Safety Net

 Every week I get calls from adult children up north, variations of the same question: "My mom had a fall in Boca Raton.
 She's at the ER.
 What do we do?"
 Medical emergencies for aging parents are hard enough when you're local.
 When you're 1,500 miles away trying to coordinate with a hospital that has no context on your parent's history, they're significantly harder.
 Here's how concierge care changes what actually happens during and after an emergency.